Bering River Coal Fields Overview

 Due to the natural bounty and remoteness of the area, 90 percent of the people living in the region rely in some way on natural resources for employment or subsistence needs.
 Each year, the Copper River Delta and Prince William Sound support approximately 500 commercial fishing gillnet operations, several hundred purse seine fishing operations, numerous canneries and important sport and subsistence fisheries.
 In addition, Native people continue to practice a flourishing subsistence lifestyle rooted in over 10,000 years of cultural experience with the place.

-With an estimated 35 million tons of recoverable coal, the Bering River coalfield has literally fueled a century long battle between conservationists and developers.
+With an estimated 35 to 65 million tons of recoverable coal, the Bering River coal field has literally fueled a century long battle between conservationists and developers.
 In the early 1900's the coalfield was slated for development to help fuel the industrial expansion into Interior Alaska.
 At the same time, President Theodore Roosevelt and Gifford Pinchot were working with Congress to create the Chugach National Forest in an effort to protect the Copper River region.
-Although the Bering River region was initially left unprotected, in a last minute land grab, the Chugach National Forest was expanded to include the Bering River region, which included the Bering River coalfield.
+Although the Bering River region was initially left unprotected, in a last-minute land acquisition, the Chugach National Forest was expanded to include the Bering River region and thus the Bering River coalfield.

 Today, KADCO owns the coal patent and development rights for the Kushtaka Mountain and Cunningham Ridge regions of the coalfield.
 These zones contain low and medium volatile bituminous coal used for power generation in Korea and around the world, and as such, are the most economically valuable and marketable coal deposits in the area.
-In the land transfer, the Chugach Alaska Corporation retained subsurface coal rights to an anthracite coal deposit in the Carbon Mountain region, as well as, all surface, timber and water rights over the entire 73,000 acre inholding within the Chugach National Forest.
-Although the land has remained intact thus far, its status as a private inholding with valuable coal reserves within the boundaries of the Chugach National Forest has broad implications.
+In the land transfer, the Chugach Alaska Corporation retained subsurface coal rights to an anthracite coal deposit in the Carbon Mountain region, as well as all surface, timber, and water rights over the entire 73,000 acre inholding within the Chugach National Forest.

-As the demand for coal continues to rise, the feasibility of developing the Bering River coalfield increases exponentially.
+However, there still remains the 11,000-acre coal tract owned by KADCO, and there is still demand for coal extraction, threatening the wild salmon ecosystem, the local economy, and the food security of the region.
 Fortunately, over the past fifteen years, the Eyak Preservation Council (EPC) has formed a strong relationship with the majority shareholder of KADCO who is interested in selling the Bering River coal patent to conserve the region.
-In partnership with the Native Conservancy (tNC), EPC is working to purchase and permanently retire the development rights to the Bering River coalfield.
+In partnership with the Native Conservancy (tNC), EPC is working to purchase and permanently retire the development rights to the Bering River coal field in its entirety.

 The long battle for the Bering River coalfield is coming to an end.
 Permanent protection of this pristine ecosystem would mark one of the greatest conservation feats in history.
 With very little standing between the development of this coalfield and the impending destruction of the entire Copper River watershed, it is clear that the time to act is now before this historic conservation opportunity is lost forever.